PatrickJS/awesome-angular/README.md

 * [ngx-easy-view-transitions](https://github.com/DerStimmler/ngx-easy-view-transitions) - Angular library for easier use of the View Transitions API.
 * [ngx-typed-writer](https://github.com/SkyZeroZx/ngx-typed-writer) - A Native Angular 2+ Typing Animation Library (Angular SSR and Angular Universal Friendly).
 * [angular-shiki-magic-move](https://github.com/tutkli/angular-shiki-magic-move) - Smoothly animated code blocks with [Shiki](https://github.com/shikijs/shiki).
+* [ngx-number-ticker](https://github.com/omnedia/ngx-number-ticker) - A simple number ticker effect to animate counting.
+* [ngx-word-rotation](https://github.com/omnedia/ngx-word-rotation) - An Angular library designed to facilitate word rotation animations within Angular applications.
+* [ngx-word-morph](https://github.com/omnedia/ngx-word-morph) - An Angular library designed to facilitate word morphing animations within Angular applications.
+* [ngx-cryptic-text](https://github.com/omnedia/ngx-cryptic-text) - An Angular library that provides a cryptic text animation effect.
+The component animates text by randomly switching letters until the correct characters appear.
+* [ngx-word-pullup](https://github.com/omnedia/ngx-word-pullup) - An Angular library that provides a smooth pull-up animation effect for words.
+This component is designed to sequentially pull up and reveal words with a customizable delay.
+* [ngx-typewriter](https://github.com/omnedia/ngx-typewriter) - A lightweight and easy-to-use library for creating typewriter effects.
+It uses RxJS to manage the typewriting effect, ensuring smooth and customizable animations.
+* [ngx-gradient-text](https://github.com/omnedia/ngx-gradient-text) - An Angular library that provides a dynamic gradient animation effect for text.
+This component allows you to display text with a smooth, animated gradient that transitions between two customizable colors.
+* [ngx-shiny-text](https://github.com/omnedia/ngx-shiny-text) - An Angular library that provides a shimmering text animation effect.
+* [ngx-ripple](https://github.com/omnedia/ngx-ripple) - This component creates an expanding ripple effect with customizable color, border, and animation duration.
+Perfect for adding an interactive and engaging effect to backgrounds or containers in your application.
+* [ngx-shine-border](https://github.com/omnedia/ngx-shine-border) - An Angular library that provides a dynamic and customizable animated border effect for Angular components.
+* [ngx-border-beam](https://github.com/omnedia/ngx-border-beam) - This component allows you to create a glowing, animated border that can be customized in terms of colors, border radius, and animation duration.
+* [ngx-dotpattern](https://github.com/omnedia/ngx-dotpattern) - An Angular library that provides a customizable dot pattern background effect for your Angular components.
+* [ngx-meteors](https://github.com/omnedia/ngx-meteors) - An Angular library that adds a mesmerizing meteor shower animation effect to your components.
+* [ngx-background-beams](https://github.com/omnedia/ngx-background-beams) - An Angular component that generates dynamic animated background beams with customizable gradients and motion paths.
+* [ngx-aurora](https://github.com/omnedia/ngx-aurora) - An Angular library that creates a mesmerizing aurora background effect.
+This component provides an animated, gradient-based light effect with customizable inversion and two different animation styles.
+* [ngx-particles](https://github.com/omnedia/ngx-particles) - An Angular library that provides a dynamic and interactive particle animation effect.
+The particles react to mouse movements, creating a visually engaging and customizable background for your Angular components.
+* [ngx-spotlight](https://github.com/omnedia/ngx-spotlight) - An Angular library that creates a spotlight effect using SVG animations.
+The component highlights sections of your page when they enter the viewport, with customizable spotlight colors and optional animations.
+* [ngx-starry-sky](https://github.com/omnedia/ngx-starry-sky) - An Angular library that creates a beautiful starry sky background with optional shooting star effects.
+* [ngx-connection-beam](https://github.com/omnedia/ngx-connection-beam) - An Angular component that dynamically renders animated connection lines between two elements.

 #### Calendars